IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

 ```
 <img class="responsive-img" style="margin-bottom:10px; -webkit-box-shadow: 4px 4px 4px 4px #ccc; -moz-box-shadow: 4px 4px 4px 4px #ccc; box-shadow: 4px 4px 4px 4px #ccc; max-width: 500px" src="../../images/stepper/stepper-step.png"/>

-### Changing the Stepper Orientation
+### Changing the {Platform} Stepper Orientation
 You can customize the stepper orientation through the exposed `orientation` property.
 It could be set to **horizontal** *(default value)* or **vertical**.

-**Horizontal Stepper Orientation**
+**Horizontal {Platform} Stepper Orientation**

 *horizontal* is the default value for the `Stepper` orientation property.
-When the stepper is horizontally orientated you have the opportunity to determine whether the steps’ content would be displayed above or below the steps’ headers.
+When the {Platform} stepper is horizontally orientated you have the opportunity to determine whether the steps’ content would be displayed above or below the steps’ headers.
 This could be achieved by setting the `Stepper` `contentTop` boolean property, which default value is *false*.
 In case it is enabled the steps’ content would be displayed above the steps’ headers.

 <img class="responsive-img" style="margin-bottom:10px; -webkit-box-shadow: 4px 4px 4px 4px #ccc; -moz-box-shadow: 4px 4px 4px 4px #ccc; box-shadow: 4px 4px 4px 4px #ccc; max-width: 800px"  src="../../images/stepper/stepper-contentTop.png"/>

-**Vertical Stepper Orientation**
+**Vertical {Platform} Stepper Orientation**

 You can easily switch from the horizontal to vertical layout.
 In order to change the default orientation you should set the `orientation` property to *vertical*.